This learning content will familiarize you with the features and functionality of NSCC's Exchange Traded Fund (ETF) process.

 Occasionally, there are ETF portfolios that have components that are experiencing a corporate action and in order to process the portfolio we must derive a user ticker symbol and CUSIP.
 These user tickers may include ZZZZ’s or XXXX’s at the end of the symbol or contain numerics.

-This section is dedicated to Exchange Traded Funds (ETF) FAQs and key definitions, sample reports, and historical MRO file specifications.
+This section is dedicated to Exchange Traded Funds (ETF) NSCC file formats, user guides, historical MRO file specifications, important notices, and sample reports.
 Login to view this content.

 NSCC File Formats for ETF